Openscapes/2021-fdd/github-clinic/paul.md

 We can make lists that are automagically numbered – *note that lists need a carriage return before list items!*

-1. bananas
+1. Bananas
-1. tamales
+1. Tomatoes
-1. cakes
+1. Cakes

 [Markdown](https://quarto.org/docs/authoring/markdown-basics.html) can also make hyperlinks using the `[]()` pattern: you put words to hyperlink in `[]` and the URL in `()`.
 For example: